Favorite Financial Literacy Resources

 Money Man Helps

 Dimitris Magemeneas, aka "Money Man", is a financial advisor and professor of finance in the San Diego area.
-He is a former client of J. J.'s from his corporate days who quickly became a close friend and confidant.
+He is a former client of J. J.'s from his corporate days who quickly became a close friend.

 It was Dimitris who gave J. J. his first deadline for finishing the draft manuscript of Teaching Kids to Buy Stocks: Stories and Lessons for Grown Ups.